EvanGuanSF/ElectronReactWeatherApp/README.md

 	c) [Optional] To add HC-SR04 sonar range detection to turn on the screen as seen in the above diagram, see my other repository: https://github.com/EvanGuanSF/HC-SR04-Sonar-Screen-Controller
 	d) [Optional] To get and log your own data using a BME680 sensor, see my other repository: https://github.com/EvanGuanSF/Pi-Sensor-Data

-7) Other considerations
+7) Other considerations<br>
   a) A simple way to hide the taskbar on a Raspberry Pi running Raspberry Pi OS is to right click task bar -> Panel Settings -> Advanced -> Under "Automatic Hiding"  check "Minimize panel when not in use" and set "Size when minimized" to 0 pixels.
-This allows you to go full screen kiosk mode without removing taskbar functionality altogether.
+This allows you to go full screen kiosk mode without removing taskbar functionality altogether.<br><br>
   b) Screen blanking (turning off render output after inactivity) is on by default on RPi OS.
-Turn it off by going to the Applications Menu -> Preferences -> Raspberry Pi Configuration -> Display -> toggle Screen Blanking off.
+Turn it off by going to the Applications Menu -> Preferences -> Raspberry Pi Configuration -> Display -> toggle Screen Blanking off.<br>

 ## Acknowledgements